Sapient-Predictive-Analytics/dataportal/community/community.md

 Some custom data has been uploaded there for you to play with, please share your own data if you have any :-)

-Santiment is a very popular metric in crypto trading, and lots of data exists, often behind a paywall.
-Sanbase does however provide a free 14-day trial and has a lot of [ADA-related](https://app.santiment.net/s/22z3d9EW) social, on-chain and trend metrics.
+Sentiment is a very popular metric in crypto trading, and lots of data exists, often behind a paywall.
+Santiment/Sanbase does however provide a free 14-day trial and has a lot of [ADA-related](https://app.santiment.net/s/22z3d9EW) social, on-chain and trend metrics.

+Another obvious source of alpha is Github, where the token's protocol developers can be traced for commits, pull requests, stars and so on.
+Such datasets are however hard to work with, and probably require backtesting across a lot of tokens to validate the findings.

 ## How to submit ideas and feedback